gastonmorixe/react-native-new-architecture-research/06-Migration-And-Adoption.md

 ## Step 3: Migrating a Legacy View Manager to a Fabric Component

 Migrating a UI component follows a similar pattern: define a spec, configure CodeGen, and update the native implementation.
-The official documentation also provides a specific guide for Fabric components [3].
+The official documentation also provides a specific guide for Fabric components.[^3]

 **1. Create the JavaScript Spec**